austincrim/austincrim.com/src/content/posts/web-storage.md

 **Safari** in particular has a reputation of ditching your stored data at seemingly random intervals.
 This is due to their ["Intelligent Tracking Prevention"](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/) feature.
 If a user hasn't interacted with a given site for seven days, Safari will automatically clear most forms of browser storage used by that site.
 Each user interaction will reset this clock, though, so regular users of your app shouldn't be affected.

-In any case, do not depend on your data being accessible 100% of the time and opt to store data that can be easily replaced.
+In any case, do not depend on your data being accessible 100% of the time and opt for storing data that can be easily replaced.

-Go forth and code defensively.

 ---